rodrigomelo9/digital-design/serial.md

 <!-- .slide: data-background="#145A32" -->

-## Overview of the low-speed communication protocols in a SoC
+## Overview of low-speed serial protocols in a SoC
 ## UART, I2C, SPI and CAN

 [rodrigomelo9.github.io/digital-design](https://rodrigomelo9.github.io/digital-design/)